KrialY/react-native-portals/README.md

 # react-native-portals

-It's a very useful api for react native like react portals
+It's a very useful api to make your react native child component can be inserted into other components——such as sibling compoents,but not just parent components.😎